pieroxy/conkw/doc/UI_REFERENCE.md

 The `body` tag contains global flags for the entire page.
 It can take a few attributes:

 * `cw-options` This attribute contains a comma separated list of options for the UI.
     * `noresize` Prevent the zoom option making sure your UI fit to your screen with no scrollbars.
+Hence, the zoom will stay at 100% and the body html tag will have scrollbars.
 * `cw-grabbers` This attribute represents a comma separated list of grabbers instance names.
 [See the configuration guide for more info.](CONFIGURE.md)

 ### Specialized tags